 Financially, It Makes Better Sense

 Lesser-known colleges typically have lower tuition fees.
 This can be a major factor in your choice of college.
 After 4 years you will graduate with less debt and will on your way to complete financial freedom at least a couple of years before your peers attending more expensive colleges.
-Additionally, finding the best college fit from the get-go reduces the chance of you transferring schools later on, which can rack up cost.
+Additionally, finding the best college fit from the get-go reduces the chance of you transferring schools later on, which can rack up costs.

-During your college search, don’t just scan the top ranked or the most familiar colleges.
+During your college search, don’t just scan the top-ranked or the most familiar colleges.
 Instead, look beyond and learn more about colleges you have never heard of before.
 You’ll be surprised at what you may find.

 To discover colleges that fit you personally, check out College Raptor’s free match tool!